SIX KEY USES FOR SECURITY TAPE AND SECURITY LABELS BY CASINOS

 A tamper evident security tape or security label is often used to detect the opening of a gambling machine.
 Authorized personnel must remove and replace the label or tape when accessing certain parts of the machine for service or refilling cash and ticket compartments.
 Sometimes the machine itself is not sealed externally, but critical inside access points will have a security label or seal to be opened under stricter control.
 These are internal functions beyond minor maintenance issues like paper jams or system resets.

 Cash in transit within the casino travels in secure carts which are usually sealed with a security label or mechanical seal and are transported to all areas where cash is dispensed or handled.
-The coupons and guest gift vouchers that are pre-printed are also transported and stored in sealed cartons and containers.

 Also, the paper used for cash vouchers is closely guarded and is often sealed in secure containers until printed and issued to a guest.
 This requires security tape for cartons and containers and sometimes the internal cassette in a machine that prints the vouchers.